Enroll Now for Fall 2021!

 - Going outside daily in all (safe) weather

 - Child-directed, adult-supported activities

 - Whole-child development

 Information from Green Hearts, Inc.

 Parent Aware is Minnesota’s voluntary rating system for early childhood programs, including those in centers, homes, schools, and churches.
-Programs that participate in the Parent Aware rating program are going above and beyond the basic licensing requirements by taking additional trainings and developing curriculum and family support systems that research shows lead to children’s success in future schooling.
+Programs that participate in the Parent Aware rating program at any star level are going above and beyond the basic licensing requirements by taking additional trainings and developing curriculum and family support systems that research shows lead to children’s success in future schooling.
 Higher levels of rating also mean more state and county scholarship support is available to help each family pay for preschool.
+Hartley intentionally went for a 3 star rating (instead of a 4 star rating) in the last round of ratings because grant funding is available for 3 star programs to purchase program materials, but no funding is availablae for 4 star programs.
 Learn more about what the star levels mean: http://parentaware.org/learn/stars-defined/